KeithLev/Devops-Course-Starter/README.md

 Enter required params when prompted

 ## Running using container
+Ensure .env file is added to base of dicetory

 Build the container using the following commands:
 Development:
 docker build --target development --tag todo-app:dev .